kylorend3r/pg-reindexer/README.md

       --ssl-client-cert <SSL_CLIENT_CERT>                Path to client certificate file (.pem) for SSL connection.
 Requires --ssl-client-key.
       --ssl-client-key <SSL_CLIENT_KEY>                  Path to client private key file (.pem) for SSL connection.
 Requires --ssl-client-cert.
       --exclude-indexes <EXCLUDE_INDEXES>                Comma-separated list of index names to exclude from reindexing.
 These indexes will be skipped even if they match other selection criteria.
+      --resume                                           Resume reindexing from previous state.
+If enabled, the tool will load pending/failed indexes from the reindex_state table and continue processing.
   -h, --help                                            Print help -V, --version                                         Print version
 ```